 Beginning of Each Semester

 Students with print disabilities, such as visual impairments and learning disabilities, may require textbooks and material in audio format.
-Determination of need is made by Disability Services based on the appropriate documentation the student provides.
+Determination of need is made by Accessibility Services based on the appropriate documentation the student provides.

 - Make a request for alternate print format: Students must complete an Alternative Text Format Form at the beginning of each semester that alternate text format is required.
-This information provides Disability Services with the information needed to respond to the student’s needs in a timely manner.
+This information provides Accessibility Services with the information needed to respond to the student’s needs in a timely manner.

-Students can access audio format through an agency called “Learning Ally (http://www.learningally.org/) and/or other agencies as suggested by Disability Services to determine if required textbooks are available.
+Students can access audio format through an agency called “Learning Ally (http://www.learningally.org/) and/or other agencies as suggested by Accessibility Services to determine if required textbooks are available.
 The annual Learning Ally registration fee will be paid by the state Commission for the Blind and Visually Handicapped (CBVH), ACCES-VR, or Niagara University.
 The student is responsible for the lifetime membership fee.